 • They're prettier than UUIDs :)

-• You can sort by ULID instead of a separate created_at column if millisecond precision is acceptable.
+You can also sort by ULID instead of a separate created_at column if millisecond precision is acceptable, saving you an entirely separate database column.
+It's pretty neat that you can use the same attribute for a unique identifier and a timestamp!

 Get the Honeybadger newsletter